Nutrition, Savings & Meal Prep

 How can I plan a quick weekly menu if I don't cook much?

 Choose simple recipes with few ingredients, repeat some dishes, and use pre-prepared foods like chopped vegetables or cooked legumes.
+Focus on assembly rather than complex cooking.
+Think sheet pan dinners, simple pasta dishes, or hearty salads with canned protein.

 What steps do I follow to organize my weekly menu in 15 minutes?